yujhenchen/oldagram-instagram-clone/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Set up ESLint, Husky, Prettier
+- [x] Set up ESLint, Husky, Prettier and lint-staged
+- [ ] Set up firebase
+- [ ] Load posts from firebase
+- [x] Click like to like the post
+- [x] Double click to like the post
+- [ ] Remove like when the post is liked
+- [ ] A user can only like a post once, a user can like multiple posts, and a post can be liked by multiple users

 See the [open issues](https://github.com/yujhenchen/oldagram-instagram-clone/issues) for a full list of proposed features (and known issues).